 BiddingTraveler.com is run by a volunteer group.
 They “spill the beans” on results from Priceline & Hotwire.
 They suss out/figure out which hotel you will probably get.
 Their website says: Priceline bidding help and tools.
 If you’re bidding for travel, we’ll tell you what to bid for hotels, winning bids, hotel lists, even rejected bids!

 Pauline Frommer highly recommends the website – AutoSlash.com – for your car rentals.
 The site will apply every coupon on the market to the rental price.
-And, you can specify your car rental memberships.
-Plus, after you book & before travel, they will continue to check if prices have dropped and will rebook, if so.
-You will receive an email from AutoSlash very soon after booking.
-I haven’t used them yet but I will definitely do so on my next car rental.
+And, you can specify your car rental & airline program memberships.
+Plus, after you book & before you travel, they will continue to check if prices have dropped.
+If so, they will email to give you the option to rebook.
+I haven’t used them yet but I will definitely do so on my next rental.

 Happy Travel Planning – Hope You’ve Gotten Some Good Ideas!